antor44/computer-vision-with-RPi-USB/README.md

-# Compatible codes of Coursera course Computer Vision with Embedded Machine Learning for USB cameras and virtual machines
+# Compatible codes of Coursera course Computer Vision with Embedded Machine Learning for USB cameras

 I don't have a Raspberry Pi to test the course codes due to lack of stock and high prices, so I tried virtualizing the Raspberry Pi desktop OS and connecting inexpensive Raspberry Pi compatible USB cameras.